frogsfrogs/frogsfrogs.github.io/booking-info.md

 - Please **NO companions**, though they are welcome to accompany you up to the point of the building door.
 - Please come **ON TIME** as possible, rather than early or late, as appointments are spaced so that not too many people are at the studio at any time.
 - Please **EAT before** your appointment!
 Also please bring your own water bottle.
-- **I'm getting tested every 2 weeks** if not more frequently.
-- I will be wearing a KN-95 mask during our appointment.
+- I am fully vaccinated for COVID-19, but I will still be wearing a mask during our appointment.
 - Please get **tested** if you at all can!
 We will be spending an extended period of time together at a very close distance.
 If it is a great difficulty then I understand as the testing situation is so variable, but please exercise caution where you can.
+If you are vaccinated for COVID-19 then no need to get tested beforehand.
 - There are 2 rooms in our studio.
 We will have at most 4 people (2 artists+clients) in the smaller room and 6 people in the big room (3 artists+clients), and the stations are spaced out.
 - We'll be cleaning thoroughly as normal at the studio, which is dousing everything in medical grade sterilants several times a day between clients.